TritonDataCenter/sdc-cloudapi/docs/index.md

 The section describes API changes in CloudAPI versions.

+## 8.11.0

+- Added a new API method to the plugin interface: modifyProvisionNetworks.
+This can be used to modify network arguments sent in the vmapi provision call.

 ## 8.10.0

 - GetImage now includes information about the brand requirements in the